Sam Cox (footballer, born 1990): International career

 Cox was born and raised in England, but is of Guyanese descent.
 He was called up to the Guyana national team in May 2015.

 In March 2019, he was captain of Guyana, who qualified for the CONCACAF Gold Cup for the first time in their history.

 Style of play

 Cox plays as a holding midfielder or as a right sided defender.

 Coaching career

-Cox holds a UEFA A Licence and works at the Tottenham Hotspur Academy where he began his playing career.
+Cox holds a UEFA A Licence and worked at the Tottenham Hotspur Academy, where he began his playing career.
 In November 2018 he won the Ugo Ehiogu 'Ones To Watch' award at the 'Football Black List'.

+In January 2024, Cox left Tottenham and returned to Wealdstone as first team coach and with a view of taking the role in a full-time capacity the following season.
+On 7 April 2024, Cox was appointed interim manager on a deal until the end of the season following the sacking of David Noble.
+Having taken the role with five matches remaining, three wins saw the club survive relegation on the final day of the season.

+On 18 June 2024, Cox was announced as the manager of National League North side Oxford City.
+Following a poor start to the season, picking up just six points in his first nine league matches in charge, Cox was sacked on 27 September 2024.

+On 5 June 2025, Cox was appointed manager of former club Wealdstone.

 Personal life

 Cox was Brent Cross cross country champion for four consecutive years from 2003 to 2006 and 800 metres champion three successive years from 2003 to 2005.